RickGelhausen/pathsnake/README.md

 - bioconductor-annotationforge
 - bioconductor-go.db

 You can install these using conda with the `database.yml`.
+All tool versions used for our analysis can be found in this file.

 ```
 conda env create -f database.yml